boennecd/pedmod/README.md

 ![l](https://render.githubusercontent.com/render/math?math=l "l")’th
 types correspond to a type of effect.
-An arbitrary number of such matrices can be passed to include e.g. a genetic effect, a maternal effect, a paternal, an effect of a shared adult environment etc. A typical example is that
+An arbitrary number of such matrices can be passed to include e.g. a genetic effect, a maternal effect, a paternal, an effect of a shared adult environment etc.
+Usually, these matrices are correlation matrices as this simplifies later interpretation and we will assume that all the matrices are correlation matrices.
+A typical example is that
 ![C\_{il}](https://render.githubusercontent.com/render/math?math=C_%7Bil%7D
 "C_{il}") is two times the kinship matrix in which case we call: